 I shipped a few knickknacks and keepsakes and the sliver arc lamp that came with me to each apartment, but other than that, I had to start anew.
 Purging all the items I had collected was the right move—it felt freeing.
 Instead of upgrading to more space with room to roam, I needed something smaller to give me more structure.
 My new bedroom in New York is doing just that.
 Like the city, my room feels a bit cramped, and the only way to pack anything in is vertically.
 So the first things I did were get curtains for a semblance of privacy and installed floating shelves to add storage and display space for my photos and artwork.

 Then I focused on my bed since that was really the only place that offered a decorating opportunity to express my personal style.
 I decided to get California-based bedding from (Matteo Los Angeles) to carry some of that quintessential L.A. style that I loved to New York with me.
 And while I rarely ever use the living room and there isn’t even a dining area to speak of, I finally feel at ease in a home.

 There’s something about the smallness and once-removed-ness of my apartment here in Brooklyn that makes me feel younger, freer than I ever did in L.A.
-I can go to my room and not feel strange or guilty for making use of the other rooms.
+I can go to my room and not feel strange or guilty for not making use of the other rooms.
 Plus, having less room inside makes me want to go out and explore more because, at the risk of sounding cliché, there is just so much opportunity here.

 Like many West Coast babies, I grew up with a very curated vision of New York City.
 It represented independence, ambition, excitement, freedom… I’d think of the quick pace of click-clacking heels, of the back-to-back meetings, of the passion in plain sight.
 So far, I haven’t been all that far off base—I interact with more people by 9 a.m. in New York than I did in an entire day in Los Angeles.
 And I feel much smaller here, though less anonymous.